Best Car Cover for Outdoors

-Car covers are offered in many colors.
+Most car covers are offered in various colors.
 If you live in a hot and sunny climate, choose a lighter-colored fabric for outdoor storage.
 A lighter-colored cover is also safer for your car's paint.

 A Car Cover Is A Theft Deterrent

 Thieves look for easy pickings.
 They'll usually pass over covered cars, because they take longer to get into.
 Adding a lock and cable underneath prevents the cover itself from being stolen (it happened to a neighbor of mine).
 Car covers also hide valuables from prying eyes.

 When I'm working on a project in the garage, one of my cars may stay outside for weeks at a time.
 But when it is outside, it's always under a cover.

 Universal vs Exact-Fit Car Cover

 Before I bought an exact-fit cover for my 1982 Corvette, previous covers had fit loosely, and on several windy days blew entirely off the car!
 An exact-fit car cover will go on tight, hug your car, and stay put in even the most severe winds.